markround/tiller/README.md

 * `template_sources` Where the templates come from, again a list of plugins.
 * `default_environment` : Sets the default environment file to load if none is specified (either using the -e flag, or via the `environment` environment variable).
 This defaults to 'development', but you may want to set this to 'production' to mimic the old, pre-0.4.0 behaviour.

-So for a simple use-case where you're just generating everything from files or environment variables and then spawning MongoDB, you'd have a common.yaml looking like this:
+So for a simple use-case where you're just generating everything from files or environment variables and then spawning MongoDB, you'd have a common.yaml with this at the top:
 ```yaml
 exec: [ "/usr/bin/mongod" , "--config" , "/etc/mongodb.conf" , "--rest" ]
 data_sources: